LYPei401/lypei401.github.io/_pages/experience.md

 My capstone project focuses on enhancing NLP with GNN models.
 I aim to improve the performance of NLP algorithms by incorporating GNN networks.
 Alternatively, I could explore the interpretability of NLP models using GNNs.

-I am also likely to join the Department of Computer Science at Hong Kong Polytechnic University as a part-time research assistant soon.
-The research project will be related to cryptography theory and blockchain technology.
+I am currently working as a part-time research assistant in the Department of Computer Science at The Hong Kong Polytechnic University, focusing on the Joye-Libert Cryptosystem.

 Undergraduate：
 ====